Home » Guides » Reviews » Review: JET JWP-13BT

 Optional Packages

-While the planer wasn’t what I wanted or would recommend, there is a new generation of flip table from JET that I chose to keep and mount my Dewalt 735X to.
+While the planer was different from what I wanted or would recommend, I kept a new generation of flip tables from JET and mounted my Dewalt 735X on it.

 Alternatives to the JET JWP-13BT